Gugubo/Wortlerino/README.md

 # Wortlerino

 Wortlerino is a discord wordle bot.
+It will create a random word for you to guess.
+See [Wordle](https://www.powerlanguage.co.uk/wordle/) for the rules.

 ## Features

-- You can use different word lists and change them while the bot is running
+- You can use multiple different word lists and change them while the bot is running
 - You can use separate word lists for generating a word and for words that you're allowed to guess (like the real Wordle)
 - You can change the length of generated words